 The mobile gaming market exceeds $98 billion in 2026, and the landscape of generative AI games in 2026 is reshaping every layer of the value chain — from production to UA to LiveOps.
 But the data is unambiguous: AI mobile gaming works best as a force multiplier for talented teams, not as a shortcut to replace them.

 The studios seeing real results are using AI to cut production costs by 40%, reduce CPI by 20%+, and boost retention through personalized player experiences.
-They are also investing in ethical frameworks, talent development, and proprietary training data to stay ahead of regulatory and reputational risks.
+They are also investing in ethical frameworks, talent development, and proprietary training data to stay ahead of regulatory and reputational risks — from loot box transparency rules to age verification mandates and the EU Digital Fairness Act.

 Need help building an AI-ready game strategy?
 Whether you need a fractional gaming executive or a focused advisory engagement, book a call to discuss your studio’s AI roadmap.